 Our Class B common stock has votes per share, and our Class A common stock, which is being sold in this offering, has one vote per share.
-Holders of our Class B common stock, including SunTx, its affiliates and certain other stockholders, will together hold approximately % of the voting power of our outstanding common
+Holders of our Class B common stock, including SunTx, its affiliates and

 Future transfers of shares of our Class B common stock will generally result in those shares converting into shares of our Class A common stock, subject to limited exceptions, such as certain transfers to permitted transferees.
 See "Description of Our Capital Stock-Common Stock-Conversion and Restrictions on Transfer."
 The conversion of shares of our Class B common stock into our Class A common stock will have the effect, over time, of increasing the relative voting power of those holders of shares of our Class B common stock who retain their shares in the long-term.
 See "Description of Our Capital Stock-Common Stock-Voting Rights."